SENSUIKAN!

 Authors' Notes:

-*The circumstances surrounding the loss of the RO-103 remain unknown - perhaps she was sunk by a mine or a PT-boat.
+[1] The circumstances surrounding the loss of RO-103 remain unknown - perhaps she was sunk by a mine or a PT-boat.
 Author/historian Kimata Jiro suggests she hit a mine in one of the mine fields laid by USS BREESE (DM-18), PREBLE (DM-20) and GAMBLE (DM-15).

-Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan.
+Thanks go to Dr. Higuchi Tatsuhiro of Japan.

 – Bob Hackett and Sander Kingsepp.